Your basket is currently empty!

 As you explore the realm of Magnetoencephalography (MEG), you will discover the incredible potential this technique holds for capturing real-time snapshots of neural activity, opening up new frontiers in understanding and combating neurological disorders.

-Advancements in MEG have led to significant improvements in diagnosis, as well as treatment for various neurodegenerative diseases.
+Advancements in MEG have led to significant improvements in diagnosis, as well as treatment planning for various neurodegenerative diseases.

 By measuring the magnetic fields generated by electrical currents within neurons, MEG provides a unique window into the brain’s workings, allowing researchers and clinicians to observe how different regions interact and synchronise their activities.